jayeshgavale02/jayeshgavale02/README.md

 # 💫 About Me:

 ## About Me 👨‍💻
 Hello!
-I'm **Jayesh Sanajay Gavale**, a passionate Full Stack Developer specializing in the **MERN** stack (MongoDB, ExpressJS, ReactJS, NodeJS) with a strong command of **JavaScript**.
+I'm **Jayesh Sanajay Gavale**, a passionate Full Stack Developer specializing in the **MERN** stack (ReactJS, Php, NodeJS, MongoDB, ExpressJS) with a strong command of **JavaScript And Php**.
 I enjoy building web applications, solving complex problems, and continuously expanding my knowledge in software development. 🚀

 I also participate in hackathons 🏆 and love collaborating on innovative projects.
 My focus is on writing clean, efficient code and building user-friendly solutions.💡
 Feel free to check out my repositories or get in touch! 😊